mrkkrp/lsa/README.md

               47:25  887 1.000000 12 files
 ```

-This is minimal, lightweight, console, Unix-style program to list various
+This is a minimal, lightweight, console program to list various parameters
-parameters of audio files.
-It works like `ls` command displaying parameters
+of audio files.
+It works like the `ls` command displaying parameters of
-of files in current (or specified) directory.
-This program is written to
+files in current (or specified) directory.
+This program is written to work
-work with collection of files as a whole.
+with collection of files as a whole.

 ## Requirements